-If a team does not have a band present, it may provide a tape of the institution's fight song to be played at the first timeout of each period.
-Alternate between band and electronic music (if only one band and no team music then use electronic music).
-Only one band can play at every time out.
+If a team does not have a band present, it may provide a copy of the institution's fight song to be played during game breaks such as timeouts, after goals, between periods and before and after the game.
+Alternate band and electronic music if there is only one band.
+Bands may play only during timeouts, after goals, between periods, and before and after a game.
+The host institution will control the music played during the championship.